mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 title:  Console levels and permission management
 sidebar_label: Console Levels and Permission Management
 ---
-Assigning different Roles and permissions to each identity in the Console is a key action for defining responsibilities within your platform ecosystem.
+Assigning different Roles and permissions to each [Identity](/development_suite/identity-and-access-management/overview.md#identity-and-access-management) that has access to Mia-Platform Console is a key action for defining responsibilities within your platform ecosystem.
-The Console is based on hierarchical levels, and for each of them, specific permissions and capabilities have been identified and assigned to Users and Service Accounts.
+The Console is based on hierarchical levels and, for each of them, specific permissions and capabilities have been identified and can be assigned.
 Let's see how they are configured.

 ## Console Levels

 The Console resources are organized in a hierarchical structure on three levels:

-1. **Console level** is the highest level and allows the general configuration of your Console.
-At this level you can configure the Companies, the different templates for Project creation and you have control of your Projects and the Marketplace;
+1. **Console level** is the root level regarding the general configuration of your Console.
+At this level you can configure some resources such as Companies, Project Templates and Marketplace.

 1. **Company level** is the second hierarchical level.
 A Company can contain several underlying Projects, which can inherit different kinds of information from the Company without needing further configuration.
+At this level, License, Clusters, Providers, Users, Service Account Users, Groups can be managed.
+To know more about Company configuration, give a check to the dedicated [documentation section](/development_suite/company/create.mdx).

-1. **Project Level** is the third level of the Console.
-Projects are the heart of the Console: in fact, it is at this level that developers engage in creating new features and building their own platform.
+1. **Project Level** is the third hierarchical level.
+Projects are the heart of Mia-Platform Console, allowing developers engage in creating new features and building their own platform.

 ![alt text](../img/DevOps_Console_levels.PNG)

 ## Identity Capabilities inside Console

-Users and Service Accounts can perform a set of predetermined actions along Console levels, in accordance with a set of permissions grouped within a specific role.
-A set of default Roles has been defined:
+Identities can perform a set of predetermined actions along Console levels, in accordance with a set of permissions grouped for each specific role.
+A brief presentation of the default Roles that can be assigned to each Identity is provided here below:

 * `Company Owner`: A Company Owner has the ability to manage Company Users and Service Accounts, and has full administrative capabilities on all the Projects (and Runtime Environments) within the Company
 * `Project Administrator`: A Project Administrator is able to manage identities and all other aspects of a Project, thus being able to perform any actions on all the Runtime Environments of the Project as well